-In simpler words, if a disabled Veteran can make an income that is similar to non-disabled people employed in the same field, he or she is considered able to work.
+In simpler words, if a disabled Veteran can earn an income that is similar to non-disabled people employed in the same field, they are considered able to work.

 To count as “substantially gainful employment” rather than “marginal employment,” the income would have to be higher than the poverty threshold per the Census Bureau.
 In 2016, this was $12,486 per year for an individual under the age of 65 and $11,511 for individuals aged 65 or older.

 Exceptions to these rules are disabled Veterans who are self-employed, work in a family business or find employment in a sheltered environment.
 In those cases, the VA may consider you for Total Disability based on Individual Unemployability benefits even if you earn an income higher than the poverty threshold.

 If you earn money through the Veterans Health Administration’s Compensated Work Therapy Program (CWT), this will not count as income when the VA considers your eligibility for TDIU.

 To get Total Disability based on Individual Unemployability benefits, a Veteran must make sure that their disability claim for the VA includes the following information: